Kafolabi/portfolio/README.md

 # A portfolio page showcasing my amazing projects! 😀😀😀

+Welcome to my personal portfolio site, built with cutting-edge technologies like React, Bootstrap, Node.js, and Git!
+This site showcases my projects, skills, and experience as a developer, and I'm excited to share it with you.

+## Technologies Used

+- Frontend: React (JavaScript library for building user interfaces)
+- Styling: Bootstrap (Popular front-end framework for responsive design)
+- Backend: Node.js (JavaScript runtime for server-side logic)
+- Version Control: Git (Distributed version control system)

+## Features

+- Responsive design for a great user experience on any device
+- Easy to navigate and explore
+- Showcases my projects, skills, and experience as a developer
+- Continuously updated with new projects and features

+## Live Site
+You can also view this site live at: https://stephen-afolabi.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts